DanielSoenarto/Figure1Lab/README.md

 The relation was that they found 7 out of the 10 cell line RHPs are highly similar to the _in vivo_ RHPs, as defined by highly significant overlap of signature genes, through statistical methods such as FDR-adjusted p value and Jaccard index correlation plots.
 They further supported this finding through analysis of both melanoma and HNSCC cells from cell lines and tumors.

 ### Where can you download the scRNA-seq data as shown in Figure 1B?
-The scRNA-seq data in Figure 1B can be downloaded from the Broad Institute’s single cell portal (SCP542)
+The scRNA-seq data in Figure 1B can be downloaded from the Broad Institute’s single cell portal (SCP542) at https://singlecell.broadinstitute.org/single_cell/study/SCP542/pan-cancer-cell-line-heterogeneity#study-download

 ## References
 Gajria, D., & Chandarlapaty, S. (2011).
 HER2-amplified breast cancer: mechanisms of trastuzumab resistance and novel targeted therapies.
 Expert Review of Anticancer Therapy, 11(2), 263–275. https://doi.org/10.1586/era.10.226